Rafah Border Crossing: Closures of the border

-2005 to 2007
+2006 to 2007

-From November 2005 to July 2007, the Rafah Crossing was jointly controlled by Egypt and the Palestinian Authority, with the European Union monitoring Palestinian compliance on the Gaza side.
-The Crossing operated daily until June 2006.
-Israel issued security warnings, thus preventing European monitors from travelling to the terminal.
-The Hamas-led PA Government threatened on 23 June to terminate the Rafah border-crossing agreement if the border would not be reopened.
-On 25 June 2006, terrorists attacked the Kerem Shalom Crossing Point and captured the Israeli soldier Gilad Shalit.
-The Crossing was infrequently reopened after this attack.
+On 23 June 2006, Israel issued security warnings that prevented European monitors from travelling to the terminal.
+In their absence, the Rafah crossing was required to close, leaving hundreds of Palestinians stranded.
+This was not the first time Israel had closed Rafah.
+In response, the Hamas-led PA Government threatened to terminate the Rafah border-crossing agreement if the border would not be reopened.

+On 25 June 2006, Palestinian militants attacked the Kerem Shalom border crossing and captured the Israeli soldier Gilad Shalit.
+Israel then closed the Rafah crossing, citing security concerns.
+It was subsequently opened only sporadically and without prior notice.
+Between then and June 2007, it remained closed for 265 days.

+In 2007, Hamas seized control of the Gaza strip in a conflict with Fatah.
+Israel announced that it was suspending the Crossings Agreement.
+The Palestinian personnel designated to operate the crossing under the Palestinian Authority could no longer access the site after Hamas seized control of Gaza.
+Israel opposed reopening the crossing, citing its inability to oversee who was passing through.
+Egypt kept the border shut as the Crossings Agreement could not be implemented under the new conditions.
+The European monitoring team also withdrew, in line with the EU's policy of non-engagement with Hamas.
+Consequently, since June 2007, the crossing has remained closed under the terms of the original agreement.
+Egypt, although able to open its side, has largely refrained from doing so, effectively aligning with Israel's blockade policy.

 On 12 February 2007, PLO Negotiatior Saeb Erekat complained in a letter to the Israeli Government and the Head of the EU Mission about Israel, closing the Rafah Crossing Point (RCP) on most days by indirect measures, such as "preventing access by the EU BAM to the RCP through Kerem Shalom".
 A 2007 Palestinian background paper mentions the EU concern over crises, "most often caused by the continual Israeli closure of the Crossing".
 On 7 May 2007, the issue of the Israeli closure of Rafah and Kerem as well was raised at a Coordination and Evaluation meeting.
 The movement of ambulances via Rafah was prohibited.
 The EU BAM proposed the use of "shuttle" ambulances at the Crossing, requiring two additional transfers of the patients between the ambulances.

 In June 2007, the Rafah Crossing was closed by the Egyptian authorities after Hamas' takeover of the Gaza Strip.
 Due to the lack of security the EU monitors pulled out of the region, and Egypt agreed with Israel to shut down the Rafah Crossing.
-The Fatah-led Palestinian Authority in the West Bank has declared that the Rafah Crossing should remain closed until the control by the Presidential Guard is restored.
+The Fatah-led Palestinian Authority in the West Bank has declared that the Rafah Crossing should remain closed until the control by the Palestinian Presidential Guard is restored.